Jyotirm0y/competitive-programming-1/README.md

 ### Project Euler

-This repo also contains my solutions to many of the problems from [Project Euler], which are inside the directory called `project-euler`.
+This repo also contains my solutions to many of the problems from [Project Euler].

 ![Rodrigo Alves on Project Euler](http://projecteuler.net/profile/rodrigoalves.png)